tvm-contest/devex/README.md

 `Subscription` - Contract that represents user's subscription status.
 Connects `Services` and `Users` (aka `Multisigs`) with each other and acts like escrow between them. `Users` manage their subscriptions, start and stop using this contract. `Services` use this contract as a trusted proxy when recurring payment is required.

 `Service` - Custom contract (can be heavily modified) that represents a service that is used by `Users`.
-Can have multiple tiers - subscruption types with different conditions.
+Can have multiple tiers - subscruption types with different conditions. `Service` Owner is responsible for Subscription renewal transaction initiation.

 `SubscribeMultisig` - Custom `SafeMultisig` that supports `Subscription` contract to be used as an escrow.